Gold Filled vs Gold Plated vs Gold Vermeil: A 101 Guide

 Source: wikipedia

-Although gold-filled may sound like solid gold, it is not.
-It describes a mixture of gold and brass(sometimes silver) that has been mechanically bonded by applying heat or pressure to form a bond.
+Gold filled jewelry is a mixture of gold and brass (sometimes silver) that has been mechanically bonded or chemically bonded to form a bond.
 A lot of high-quality gold-filled jewelry looks like solid gold.
-A piece must have around one-tenth of its weight in gold to be considered gold-filled.
+A piece must have around 1/20th of its weight in gold to be considered gold-filled.
 In certain regions of the world, gold filled is sometimes referred to as “rolled gold.”

 checking jewelry plating quality